ResilientEcosystem/blog/_posts/2022-9-28-StartYourApplication.md

 ### Write a BUILD file to compile the proto message
 In order to compile the proto file and generate the c++ library, we need to provide a BUILD file.
-Inside the BUILD, there are two part, first part is to compile the proto file which will generate some metadata information.
+Inside the BUILD, there are two parts, first part is to compile the proto file which will generate some metadata information.
 Then we need to indicate to generate the c++ library for the messages by specifying cc_proto_library.
 If you want to generate a python library, py_proto_library can be used.